Day Fourteen - Linlithgow Palace

 return to mdimage site index

-On Sunday morning at Dryburgh Arms, we had another fabulous breakfast, this time served by a woman we had seen a few times, who had to be the manager.
+On Sunday morning at the Dryburgh Arms pub w/rooms, we had another fabulous breakfast, this time served by a woman we had seen a few times, who had to be the manager.
 She stopped by towards the end of our meal and sat & talked with us for an hour.
 She said she had a four-year degree in Hospitality.

-The staff never mentioned payment until we checked out, and paid in the diminutive pub.
+Soon we checked out, paying in the diminutive pub.
 Dryburgh Arms had an abundance of charm and I was glad we'd booked this out-of-the-way gem for two nights.

 Before we left I saw the morning bartender just getting a fire going and realized he was lighting up a block of coal to keep the wood fire going all day, a labor saving approach.
 But when we stepped outside to drive away I noticed the coal burning odor coming from the bar chimney, whew, instantly irritating !

-Edinburgh was an hour's drive to the northwest and then we headed a little more west, on the freeway, arriving at Linlithgow around noon.
+Edinburgh was an hour's drive to the NW and we drove west, on the freeway, arriving at Linlithgow around noon.
 We checked into our 3rd floor rooms at the Star & Garter Hotel.
 We found up to date accomodations & comfortable rooms, but alas, no lift.

 The Hotel is in the center of a small country town.
-Right behind it is a ScotRail station, and across the street is a shopping center, with a Tesco grocery and two competing coffee shops, next door to each other, one focused on donuts & the other on ambience & coffee drinks.
+Right behind it is a ScotRail station, and across the street is a shopping center, with a Tesco grocery and two competing coffee shops, next door to each other, one focused on donuts & the other on ambience, coffee drinks, and tables with newspapers spread out.

 Then we walked a few minutes to Linlithgow Palace.
 St. Michael's Kirk is the first historic attraction you come to, once inside the Palace gate.